 Nyovani Madise is the Director of Research and Development Policy and Head of the Malawi office of the African Institute for Development Policy.
 Her role involves research leadership and strengthening the capacity among policymakers and researchers for evidence-informed decision-making to accelerate the achievement of the SDGs in Africa.
 Her personal research is focused on maternal and child health, nutrition, sexual and reproductive health and rights, food security and population dynamics.

-Her most previous employment was as Professor of Demography and Social Statistics at the University of Southampton where she also served as the University’s lead for Equality, Diversity, and Inclusivity, Associate Dean (Research), and Director of the Centre for Global Health, Population, Poverty, and Policy.
-Nyovani has previously worked as a Lecturer at the University of Malawi and as a Senior Research Scientist at the African Population and Health Research Center in Kenya.
-Nyovani has over 100 peer-reviewed publications focusing on the social determinants of health in the specific areas of maternal and child health, adolescent sexual and reproductive health, food and nutritional security.
-A new research area for her is evidence-informed policymaking, focusing on three questions: why, how, and what for.
+Her previous roles were as Professor of Demography and Social Statistics at the University of Southampton where she also served as University lead for Equality, Diversity, and Inclusivity, Associate Dean (Research), Deputy Head of School of Social Sciences, Director of Public Policy and Director of the Centre for Global Health, Population, Poverty, and Policy.
+Nyovani’s other previous roles include Senior Research Scientist at the African Population and Health Research Center in Kenya and Lecturer of Statistics at the University of Malawi.
+Nyovani has over 100 peer-reviewed publications focusing on the analysis of large surveys and untangling the relationships between poverty and health in the areas of maternal and child health, adolescent sexual and reproductive health, food and nutritional security.

 Nyovani sits on a number of scientific advisory committees including the UK Department for International Development, UK Department of Health and Social Care; the Dutch SRHR programme of NWO-WOTRO, UK Research and Innovation committees (Global Challenges Research Fund and Medical Research Council Applied Global Health Board).
 She served on the WHO Strategic Advisory Group on Malawi Eradication, WHO advisory group which developed guidelines for a rights-based approach to family planning; and also served on a large number of UN advisory groups including review groups for ICPD, SDGs and others.